RickardRiblom/gimi-web/README.md

 * ukepengen.no

 The content is stored in the folders /specs/veckopengen.se, /specs/ukepengen.no, /specs/gimitheapp.com/.
 This is rough description of how i would have done it and the milestones this project has.
 The milestones will be tied to a monetary reward.
 The last milestone is arbitrary feedback.
-We will only do this one iteration to not impose great risk on the project.
+We will only do this one iteration of arbitrary feedback to not impose great risk for you.
 Code reviews and feedback for every commit is calculated into the individual milestones.

-The end result should be a Single Page Application (SPA) written in react powering these three sites.
+The end result should be a Single Page Application (SPA) written in react powering these three sites (the routing solution you write will support this).
 Some content in the SPA will be site specific (i.e veckopengen.se, ukepengen.no and gimitheapp.com specific).
 More information on this in the trello cards.

 Trello cards is at this url: https://trello.com/b/YfuphV6N/gimi-web